Comparisons12 min read

 Direct indexing at $100k+ No custodial accounts

-0.25% fee scales extremely well Less approachable for total beginners
+0.25% fee scales really well Less beginner-friendly

-529 college savings plans No Round-Up style automation
+529 college savings plans No Round-Up automation

 High-yield cash account (~4.50% APY) Portfolio customization still limited vs. self-directed investing